yichunzhao/spring-jpa-transaction/README.md

 The null-check looks like if (param == null) throw new NullPointerException("param is marked @NonNull but is null"); and will be inserted at the very top of your method.
 For constructors, the null-check will be inserted immediately following any explicit this() or super() calls.

 If a null-check is already present at the top, no additional null-check will be generated.

+When lombok generates a null-check if statement, by default, a java.lang.NullPointerException will be thrown with 'field name is marked non-null but is null' as the exception message.